Applications are open for the 2022-2023 Africa Health Research Institute/UCL MSc Scholarship.

 AHRI/UCL MSc Scholarship Application Procedure:

-Please complete the online AHRI/UCL Scholarship application form and provide a copy of your *academic transcript by 5pm Tuesday, 31 March 2020.
+Please complete the online AHRI/UCL MSc Scholarship application form and provide a copy of your *academic transcript and CV.
+The application deadline is 5pm on Friday, 01 April 2022.

 *An academic transcript is a list of the programmes you have been enrolled on and the grades that you have received during your programme of study.
 Some institutions may also list the credits for each module.
-You must provide a copy of an official transcript from the Academic Registry or Student Records office at your institution.
-The transcript must be on institutional-headed paper and stamped and signed by the issuing office.
+You must provide a copy of an official transcript from the Academic Registry or Student Records Office at your institution.
+The transcript must be: on institutional-headed paper; stamped and signed by the issuing office.

 You are requested to complete a ‘Personal statement” which allows you to express your motivations and suitability for the programme you are applying to.
 There is a 1000-word limit for the personal statement.